Skip to content

 Effective Strategies of the Fourth P in the Marketing Mix

-To maximise the efficacy of promotional activities, marketers must craft strategies that align with their brand values, meet the expectations of their target demographics, and adjust to the ever-evolving market trends.
+To maximise the efficacy of the activities, marketers must craft strategies that align with their brand values, meet the expectations of their target demographics, and adjust to the ever-evolving market trends.
 Some of these key strategies include:

-2. Content Marketing: Create and distribute valuable, relevant, consistent content to catch and engage a clearly defined audience.
+2. Content Marketing: Create and distribute relevant, consistent content to catch and engage a clearly defined audience.

 3. Social Media Marketing: Utilise platforms like Facebook, Instagram, and X to engage with customers, build communities, and amplify the brand’s voice.